-- Using the self-timer < [↑]√0>, < √02> with mirror lockup When you press the shutter button completely, the mirror locks up, then the picture is taken 10 sec. or 2 sec. later. - Remote control shooting Since you do not touch the camera when the picture is taken, remote control shooting together with mirror lockup can further prevent camera shake (p.307).
+- Using the self-timer < ↑√5 >, < √52 > with mirror lockup When you press the shutter button completely, the mirror locks up, then the picture is taken 10 sec. or 2 sec. later. - Remote control shooting Since you do not touch the camera when the picture is taken, remote control shooting together with mirror lockup can further prevent camera shake (p.307).
 With Remote Controller RC-6 (sold separately) set to a 2-sec. delay, press the transmit button and the mirror will lockup before the picture is taken 2 sec. later.

-- In very bright light such as at the beach or a ski slope on a sunny day, take the picture promptly after mirror lockup. - Do not point the camera toward the sun.
-The sun's heat can damage the camera's internal components. - If you use the self-timer and bulb exposure in combination with a mirror lockup, keep pressing the shutter button completely (self-timer delay time + bulb exposure time).
+- In very bright light such as at the beach or a ski slope on a sunny day, take the picture promptly after mirror lockup. - Do not point the camera toward an intense light source, such as the sun. on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components. - If you use the self-timer and bulb exposure in combination with a mirror lockup, keep pressing the shutter button completely (self-timer delay time + bulb exposure time).
 If you let go of the shutter button during the self-timer countdown, there will be a shutter-release sound, but no picture will be taken.

-- Even if <□> or <♂c> is set for drive mode, single shooting will take effect. - When [3: High ISO speed NR] is set to [Multi Shot Noise] Reduction], four continuous shots will be taken for the single picture regardless of the [5: Mirror lockup] setting. - If 30 seconds elapse after the mirror has locked up, it will go back down automatically.
+- Even if <□> or <♂c> is set for drive mode, single shooting will take effect - When [ 3: High ISO speed NR] is set to [Multi Shot Noise Reduction1, four continuous shots will be taken for the single picture regardless of the [5: Mirror lockup] setting. - If 30 seconds elapse after the mirror has locked up, it will go back down automatically.
 Pressing the shutter button completely again locks up the mirror again.